 Patients, and those who love and care for them, are integral to all phases of research.
-Patients and caregivers are members of our Board, participate on our committees, and provide valued input and leadership in all facets of the development and execution of PCORnet’s research efforts.
+Patients and caregivers are members of PCORnet’s governance, participate on its committees, and provide valued input and leadership in all facets of the development and execution of PCORnet’s research efforts.

 Benefits for Patient Partners

-Our Patient Partnership Framework brings PCORnet’s mission to life and keeps patients at the center of everything we do.
+This Patient Partnership Framework brings PCORnet’s mission to life and keeps patients at the center of everything this Network of Network does.

 Patient Partnership Framework Goals: